T. S. Singh Deo

 He is also the current titular Maharaja of Surguja, with headquarters at Ambikapur.
 He was the last mentor to sit on the throne of Surguja.
-He is often referred to as "TS BABA" in his local constituency.

 Political career

-He is one of the most prominent and senior of Indian National Congress.
-Being from royal family, he is the richest MLA of Chhattisgarh.
+He was richest member of Chhattisgarh Legislative Assembly in 2023.

-He is a member of INC and was Leader of Opposition in 4th Vidhan Sabha of Chhattisgarh.
-Currently, he is serving as a Cabinet Minister for Health in the Chhattisgarh government.
+He served as the Leader of Opposition in 4th Vidhan Sabha of Chhattisgarh.
+He also served as a Cabinet Minister for Health in the Chhattisgarh government from 2018 to 2023.

-He is an elected member of Chhattisgarh Assembly from Ambikapur (District Surguja) since 2008.
+T.S.
+Singh Deo has been elected from Ambikapur Assembly Constituency 3 times since 2008 to 2023, losing by a margin of 94 against his BJP candidate Rajesh Agrawal in the most recent 2023 elections.

 He has been a very active politician in demonstrating against the BJP government which helped him to bring his party to power with huge majority in Chhattisgarh Vidhan Sabha election of 2018.
 He is a gentle face of Congress in Chhattisgarh.
 He was the richest candidate in the 2013 Assembly Elections.

+Cabinet Minister of Chhattisgarh

+After the 2018 Chhattisgarh Legislative Assembly election resulted in a victory for the Indian National Congress.
+T.S.
+Singh Deo and Bhupesh Baghel were both considered candidates for the position of Chief Minister, but eventually Bhupesh Baghel- considered a significant OBC face in the state- was chosen over T.S.
+Singh Deo.

+T.S.
+Singh Deo was made a cabinet minister in the Baghel ministry, holding five portfolios- Health and Family Welfare, Medical Education, 20 Point Program Implementation, Commercial Taxes and panchayat and rural development.

+Deputy Chief Minister

+On the 28th of June, 2023, T.S.
+Singh Deo was made Deputy Chief Minister of Chhattisgarh in the Baghel ministry, ahead of the 2023 Chhattisgarh Legislative Assembly elections of the same year.